TwistZz12/2025Assignment1/README.md

 This ensures that only requests with the correct API key in the x-api-key header will be accepted for these operations.

+### Summary
+I believe this project meets all the requirements up to the “Excellent (65–85%)” level in the grading criteria.
+It includes:

+A working REST API using AWS CDK, Lambda, API Gateway, and DynamoDB

+A DynamoDB table with a composite key and different attribute types

+POST and PUT endpoints that are protected by an API key

+A translation feature using Amazon Translate, with caching to DynamoDB to avoid repeat calls

+Unfortunately, I didn’t implement features like custom L2 constructs, Lambda layers, or a multi-stack setup, so the project doesn’t reach the “Outstanding” level.
+But I’m really happy with the progress and everything I learned while building this.